-Daniel and his colleagues carried out a comparative study to understand the relationship between SCARB1 gene expression and HDL in human beings rather than in mouse model.
+Daniel and his colleagues carried out a comparative study to understand the relationship between SCARB1 gene expression and HDL in human beings rather than in mouse models.
 They sequenced genes in 853 people who had a very high level of HDL particles and took 1000 people as controls (with normal HDL cholesterol levels).

-During the study, they found one woman out of 852 who had no copies of SCARB1 gene while 18 people had only one functional copy of the SCARB1 gene rather than having two copies.
+During the study, they found one woman out of 852 who had no copies of the SCARB1 gene while 18 people had only one functional copy of the SCARB1 gene rather than having two copies.

-The woman with no copies of SCARB1 gene was 67 years old and had more plaques on her arteries as compared to an average woman at her age.
-Researchers also measured her HDL cholesterol level that was 153 mg/dl, a value higher that the average value (62 mg/dl) among the women on her age.
+The woman with no copies of the SCARB1 gene was 67 years old and had more plaques on her arteries as compared to an average woman at her age.
+Researchers also measured her HDL cholesterol level that was 153 mg/dl, a value higher than the average value (62 mg/dl) among the women on her age.

-Rader along with his colleagues further studies lipids and heart disease on thousands of peoples.
+Rader along with his colleague’s further studies lipids and heart disease on thousands of peoples.
 They found that 284 people had only one functional copy of the SCARB1 gene.
 However, there was no one with both copies of SCARB1 defective like in the case of the woman mentioned above.

-Rader said that the link between HDL transport and the cardiac problems is still weak because only a few people have been found with partially functioning SCARB1 gene.
+Rader said that the link between HDL transport and the cardiac problems is still weak because only a few people have been found with a partially functioning SCARB1 gene.
 He also mentioned that HDL’s behavior in a Petri dish can’t be taken as what it is doing inside our body.
 Jan Albert Kuivenhoven, the genetics of lipid metabolism from the University Medical Center Groningen, Netherlands said that we have no way to perform the HDL analysis that can tell us what is happening inside a person.

 HLD is an extraordinary complex and it is possible that failure of the drugs that raise HDL level is due to the type of HDL produced.
 This is because doctors detected larger HDL particles than expected size after the supplement of the drugs that causes the production of the HDL particles.

-In conclusion, it is time to say high HDL level followed by a reason.
+In conclusion, it is time to say a high HDL level followed by a reason.
 “Your HDL is high because of X and it is good” and in someone else, “Your HDL is high because of Y and that’s bad”.
-This is because, as we saw an increase in the level of HDL cholesterol can be due the production of HDL particles as well as due to the defective transport of the HDL particles (because of the defective SCARB1 gene).
+This is because, as we saw an increase in the level of HDL cholesterol can be due to the production of HDL particles as well as due to the defective transport of the HDL particles (because of the defective SCARB1 gene).